ryanj/restify-postGIS/README.md

 A live demo is available at: [http://nodegis-shifter.rhcloud.com/](http://nodegis-shifter.rhcloud.com/)

-### Local Development
+## Local Development
 Before you spin up a local server, you'll need a copy of the source code.

 If you created a clone of the application using the `rhc` command (above), then you should already have a local copy of the source code available.
-If not, you can try cloning the repo using `git`, or take advantage of the `rhc git-clone` command to create a local copy of your project source.
+If not, you can try cloning the repo using `git`, or taking advantage of the `rhc git-clone` command to fetch a local clone of any of your existing OpenShift applications:

     rhc git-clone parks

-OpenShift will automatically resolve `package.json` dependencies for hosted applications using an automated build process.
-In your local development environment, you'll need to run `npm install` to make sure that your application's package dependencies have been made available:
+OpenShift will automatically resolve `package.json` dependencies for hosted applications as a normal part of it's automated build process.
+In your local development environment, you'll need to run `npm install` in order to ensure that your application's package dependencies are available:

     npm install

-### Local DB access
+### Using port-forwarding for local DB access
 You can set up your own postgreSQL database for local development.
-But, OpenShift provides a great way to get connected to your hosted database in mere seconds.
+But, OpenShift provides a great way to get connected to your fully hosted and configured PostgreSQL database in mere seconds.

-The `rhc port-forward` command can help you set up a local connection to your remote DB, where your DB permissions, table schema, and map data have already been initialized.
-The command output will provide your local connection details:
+The `rhc port-forward` command establishes a local connection to your hosted database, where your DB permissions, table schema, and map data have already been initialized.

+The command output will provides your local connection details:

     Service    Local               OpenShift
     ---------- -------------- ---- ----------------